AgilePanda482/OrderSummaryComponent-FrontendMentor/README.md

   - [Author](#author)

 ## Overview
-This is a simple page to practice HTML, CSS and JavaScript.
+This is a simple page to practice HTML and CSS.
 The challenge comes from the Frontend Mentor page.

 ### Screenshot